Scyy-dev/starfall/versions/v2/README.md

 # Next Version

-Great stuff!
+Great!
 We now have a player that can move, and a star (or multiple stars!) that can fall.
-If you got stuck adding another star, you can see the solution [here](./v2.py).
+If you got stuck adding another star, you can see the full code [here](./v2.py).

-Our next version will add a scoring system, so we can tell how many times the player avoided the stars!
+The next version will add a scoring system, so we can tell how many times the player avoided the stars!
 We'll also look at a way to make it harder the longer we play.
 You can access the next version [here](../v3/README.md)